Austin Barnes Preview, Player Props: Dodgers vs. Marlins

 Austin Barnes At The Plate

-- Barnes is batting .172 with four doubles, a home run and 12 walks.
+- Barnes is hitting .169 with four doubles, a home run and 12 walks.

-- Barnes will look to extend his seven-game hitting streak.
-He's batting .316 over the course of his last games.

-- This season, Barnes has tallied at least one hit in 23 of 49 games (46.9%), and had multiple hits twice.
+- In 23 of 50 games this year (46.0%), Barnes has reached base via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.